egor-tensin/blog/_posts/2021-03-10-ubuntu-packaging.md

 build itself.
 Second, it's unsigned, which is also a no-no.

-I'm actually not going to describe how to set up a GnuPG key and upload it to the Ubuntu keyserver (keyserver.ubuntu.com), but it's pretty straightforward once you know the basics of GnuPG key handling.
+I'm not going to describe how to set up a GnuPG key and upload it to the Ubuntu keyserver (keyserver.ubuntu.com), but it's pretty straightforward once you know the basics of GnuPG key handling.

 One disadvantage of the `dpkg-buildpackage` tool is that it creates a lot of files in the "debian" directory; their purpose is unclear to me.